hoangdangduy/CKAD-exercises/f.services.md

 </p>
 </details>

-### Create a temp busybox pod and connect via wget to foo service.
+### [OK] ~~Create a temp busybox pod and connect via wget to foo service.
 Verify that each time there's a different hostname returned.
-Delete deployment and services to cleanup the cluster
+Delete deployment and services to cleanup the cluster~~

 <details><summary>show</summary>
 <p>